jamzi/devhealth/content/blog/food-scraper/index.md

 The company I work for just moved into new offices and there are two TVs in the main area where we sit that don't serve any purpose.
 We were discussing what should we display on these TVs.
 Usually, these TVs can be used to display build status of an app, but we are an agency and we work on multiple projects.

 Then, we got an idea to display daily menus from nearby restaurants to help us decide what to eat for lunch.
-The scraper would go to each restaurant website and get the contents of daily menu to help us figure out what to eat.
+The scraper would go to each restaurant website and get the contents of a daily menu to help us figure out what to eat.

 Since it sounded like a cool idea and I want to build a few [side projects](https://devhealth.io/side-projects/), I quietly set out to build an MVP version of the idea.